cmuell89/Bolt/README.md

 `passenger_pre_start` allows nginx to self ping and start the application.

-`boot.sh`: startup script that is run everytime the docker instance is restarted.
+`config/docker/production/boot.sh`: startup script that is run everytime the docker instance is restarted.
 ```
 #!/bin/sh